-- And style (The Chicago Manual of Style, usually.)
+- And style

 I’ll return your documents with suggested corrections and comments.
-You may choose to receive a "flattened" version (with all changes incorporated) or a marked-up version (so you can accept or not any edits).
-Either way, it’s entirely up to you whether you incorporate any or all of the suggested changes.
+You may choose to receive a “flattened” version (with all changes incorporated) or a marked-up version (so you can accept or not any edits).
+Either way, it’s entirely up to you whether you include any or all of the suggested changes.
 After all, the content is yours, not mine.

 How I Do It

 No matter the length of your document, I will always print, proofread, and mark-up a paper copy of your written work.
 Antiquated?
 Maybe.
 But, the truth is our brains process digital content differently than words on a printed page.
-Therefore, I will always proofread a hard copy and a digital version of your work.
+Therefore, I will always proofread a hard copy* and a digital version of your work. (* Printing costs might apply.)

 The most common means for marking up electronic files is to use one of the following:

 - If you’re an Apple user, please let me know.